course registration degree planning

 3. To view courses that will fulfill the requirement, click the Search button to be taken to the course catalog.

-As always, if you're unsure, contact your academic advisor or the Office of Student Success for guidance.
+As always, if you're unsure, contact your academic advisor or the Office of Student Success and Academic Enrichment for guidance.

 Foundations & Transformations liberal arts education requirements consist of course topics offered by the College of Arts & Sciences that focus on building critical skills while choosing subjects that interest you.